A clearly defined set of standards governs all our work at the European Bank for Reconstruction and Development (EBRD).

 We seek to develop a sound investment climate based on an effective legal and regulatory framework which promotes corporate governance, including sound management practices, a firm stance against corrupt practices, disclosure of information, and clear and consistent accounting and auditing practices.

 All our operations are guided by the need to promote environmentally sound and sustainable development as well as appropriate procurement practices.

 Supporting reforms that strengthen democracy is an important aspect of the EBRD’s mandate, as set out in Article 1 of the Agreement Establishing the Bank.
-One of the EBRD’s founding principles is that democratic and market reforms go hand in hand, and after more than 20 years of working in the transition region, this has been borne out: the most advanced economic reformers in the region, according to the EBRD transition indicators, have also gone the furthest in building democratic institutions.
+One of the EBRD’s founding principles is that democratic and market reforms go hand in hand, and after more than 25 years of working in our regions, this has been borne out: the most advanced economic reformers, according to the EBRD transition indicators, have also gone the furthest in building democratic institutions.

 The EBRD’s transition concept argues that a well-functioning market economy should be more than just a set of markets; it should be competitive, inclusive, well-governed, environmentally friendly, resilient and integrated.

 Environmental and social sustainability

 The EBRD is committed to promoting environmentally and socially sound and sustainable development in the full range of our activities.

 We seek to ensure that the projects we finance are socially and environmentally sustainable, respect the rights of affected workers and communities and are designed and operated in compliance with applicable regulatory requirements and good international practices.

 We value gender equality as an integral part of our commitment to promoting sustainable and environmentally sound development across our investment and donor-funded activities.
 Gender equality is a principal element in the promotion of sound business management and the advancement of sustainable growth in the countries where we invest.